-Corresponding with what was occurring in revenues available to school districts, spent on education.
+Corresponding with what was occurring in revenues available to school districts,

+Dr. Fairley testified that the same picture (or graph) emerged when examining total expenditures spent on education.
 This time, Dr. Fairley used a box chart, again dividing school districts into deciles by property value and drawing a line across the middle of the page representing the state median by district in spending on education.
 The white horizontal line in the middle of each box gave the median value of spending within that decile.
-The box itself represented 75% of the districts in that decile, within the brackets was the other 25% of the school districts except for the
+The box itself represented 75% of the districts in that decile, within the brackets was the other 25% of the school districts except for the "outlyers" represented by a single line.
+With that explanation, the chart showed:35